 Myth #1: Working Directly with an Auto Carrier Saves Money and Hassle

 Many people think that they can save time and money by working directly with an auto transport carrier rather than dealing with an auto transport broker.
 However, it can actually be quite a hassle to find a carrier that will be travelling on your exact route—let alone several to compare quotes.
 Additionally, carriers are more likely to charge you more when they are the ones responsible for working directly with the customer and handling the paperwork.
 Choosing a reputable auto transport broker means working with someone who will not only help you to find the best deal, but who will also handle all the details for you to ensure the car shipping process go smoothly.

 Posted on December 10th, 2013 under Auto Transport, Car Moving, Car Shipping | Question/Comment

-The first question most consumers have about shipping a vehicle is: “How much will it cost?”
-Since, auto transport costs vary between different regions of the country, MoveCars.com provides average auto transport rates between different regions of the US.
-Below are the average rates for April 2013.
+As consumers consider shipping a vehicle, their first concern is typically how much it will cost.
+To help consumers understand the cost of moving a typical car to different parts of the US, MoveCars.com provides average auto shipping rates between different regions of the US.
+Below are the average rates for November 2013.